-In addition to the regular college expenses, the student must purchase decorating tips, a probe thermometer, calculator, uniform package, and uniform laundry service from the Alfred State Campus Bookstore.
+In addition to the regular college expenses, the student must purchase decorating tips, a probe thermometer, calculator, uniform package, and uniform laundry service from the Alfred State

+Campus Store.
 Uniforms may cost approximately \$360-460, depending on the size ordered.
 The uniform laundry service is approximately \$80 per semester.
-All culinary arts: baking production & management students are required to purchase a meal plan.
+All culinary arts: baking, production & management students must pay for one meal each day they are in lab; using a meal swipe or paying with cash.
+If not, they will not be allowed in lab and will receive a zero for that session.
+It is recommended commuter students purchase a meal plan; however, they may pay in cash for one meal each day, if they prefer.
 First semester textbooks cost approximately \$500 and approximately \$100 each succeeding semester.